Megan Jendrick: Personal

 Jendrick graduated from Emerald Ridge High School in Puyallup, Washington.
 Jendrick attended Pacific Lutheran University in Parkland, Washington, before enrolling at, and graduating from, Arizona State University.

 In December 2004, Jendrick married author Nathan Jendrick.
 Jendrick is still often listed as Quann or Quann-Jendrick but she has said that her legal and professional name is Megan Jendrick and that the hyphenated version is not correct.

 In 2006, Jendrick was honored as the female recipient of the Henry Iba Citizen Athlete Award, with the male honoree that year being former NFL quarterback Drew Bledsoe.
 She was also nominated that same year for a Golden Goggle Award, the highest honor outside of swimming an American aquatic athlete may receive.
 To date, she is a two-time nominee.
 From the Iba Award, Jendrick donated $10,000 to Children's Hospital in Seattle.

 In late 2008, Jendrick began writing a weekly fitness question and answer column on the Advanced Research Press publication website, FitnessRxMag.com.

 Late in 2011, Jendrick gave birth to a son named Daethan.
 In 2014, the Jendricks welcomed a daughter, Sydney.

 In 2019, Jendrick was inducted to the Washington State Sports Hall of Fame.

 Jendrick and her family live in Buckley, Washington.
+She is currently an Assistant City Manager and the Parks, Recreation, and Aquatics Director for the city of Fife, Washington.